koor-tech/koor/Documentation/CRDs/Cluster/ceph-cluster-crd.md

 ### Health settings

-The Rook Ceph operator will monitor the state of the CephCluster on various components by default.
+The Koor operator will monitor the state of the CephCluster on various components by default.
 The following CRD settings are available:

 * `healthCheck`: main ceph cluster health monitoring section